What value do they add? Can they help you avoid the 70% failure rate?

 In the early 20th century, the psychologist Kurt Lewin developed this model which still forms the underlying basis of many change management theories and model today.

-His model suggests that change involves a move from one static state via a state of activity to another static status quo -and all this via a three-stage process of managing change: unfreezing, changing and re-freezing.
+His model suggests that change involves a move from one fixed state through a stage of activity and then back to another fixed state.

 Originally used to describe the cycle of emotional changes experienced by the terminally ill, Elizabeth Kübler-Ross's model though evolved within a clinical environment, was found to have a far wider application to people experiencing any bad news.